AcademySoftwareFoundation/opencue.io/content/blog/_index.md

 ---

 This is the **blog** section.
-It has two categories: News and Releases.
+It has tree categories: News, TSC Meetings and Releases.

 Files in these directories will be listed in reverse chronological order.